Homemade Flea Spray

 Lemongrass Essential Oil and Cedarwood Essential Oil

 Lemongrass essential oil and cedarwood essential oil are both natural flea repellents.
-Cedarwood, in particular, can also kill fleas and even bed bugs ticks on contact.
+Cedarwood, in particular, can also kill fleas and even bed bugs and ticks on contact.
 To make a homemade flea spray, add 10 drops of lemongrass essential oil and 10 drops of cedarwood essential oil to a spray bottle with one quart of warm water.
 Spray the mixture on your pet and their bedding.

 Brewer’s Yeast